OWASP/owasp.github.io/_posts/2021-01-26-announcing-owasp-2021-board.md

 One of OWASP's longest ever serving Board members, Martin has organized our most successful ever AppSec EU in Amsterdam, **the** compliance committee at one point, and a previous OWASP Board chair.
 Martin brings a wealth of experience to the OWASP Board, helping re-write our mission, champion of volunteers, and helping our new Board members settle into their positions.

-No matter which way you look at it, this is a dream Global Board.
-I look forward to working with them on a revised strategy, ensuring our community is central to everything we do, and fighting like hell that we are here for the next 20 years.

 ### Owen Pendlebury

 <div class="member-img-container" style="float:right;">